A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 in Graphic Design.
 Eventually returned to

-a specialization in mural work.
-Though trained in Graphic Design,
+eventually a specialization in mural work.
+Though trained in

-he's self-taught as a painter.
-Jacobs is also a songwriter and
+Graphic Design, he's self-taught as a painter.
+Jacobs is also

 Vibrant still lifes, 35 paintings on display at Brown's Fine